lhat-messorem/IRC_bot/README.md

 Execute CLI command:

     cli <command>

+Inspect in channel: You can inspect information in channel by using database.
+The bot can stay on channel, alert you when one of string in database appear.

+    inspect --start/--stop: start/stop inspect process

 Caution: before using control function, you need login by command: authen.
 You must enter right name and password to login.
 You can change name and pass in source code :)